Literature

 But the Saint Graal (Holy Grail) is still better than any other secular theme.
 This search for truth brings into action the kings, the knights, with the morals of that time that included the courtly love.
 The strength of this first real novel in Western literature is precisely the fact that without contradicting the Bible it does not imitate it in any way.

-The manuscript in French bound in three volumes which is for sale by Sotheby's in London on December 7 has been copied and illuminated in Flanders or Artois between 1315 and 1323.
+A manuscript in French has been copied and illuminated in Flanders or Artois between 1315 and 1323.
 This specimen is known as the Rochefoucauld Grail assuming that it was done at the request of the head of this very ancient aristocratic family.

 Well studied by medievalists, this beautiful book is illustrated with more than 100 miniatures and nearly 100 large initials.
-One of its miniatures adorns the press release shared by Artdaily.
 It is in large format, 405 x 295 mm.
 Somebody calculated that it took 200 cows to supply its 450 vellum leaves.
-It is estimated £ 1.5 M.

 At the end of the Hundred Years' War, the Duke of Burgundy Philip the Good maintains a prestigious court and is a patron of arts and literature.
 The prose novel Gillion de Trazegnies, composed at that time by an anonymous writer, is an amazing example of the revival of the courtly romance, with all the features of this literary genre.